brudnak/linode-daily-cleanup/README.md

 # Daily Linode cleanup

-Just a simple GitHub action that runs every 6 hours `0 */6 * * *` to delete all of the Linodes associated with your account with a specific tag.
+Just a simple GitHub action that runs every 24 hours `0 */24 * * *` to delete all of the Linode instances associated with your account with a specific tag.

+The benefit of this running is that it's a GitHub action.
+So you don't need your local machine on/running at all.

+If you run this as a public repository it's also free.
+GitHub actions are free for public repositories.

 A helpful cron time tool incase you want to adjust the timing: https://crontab.guru/